What is RevPAR?

 3. Enhance your offering

 Increase room rates by giving guests access to exclusive perks that increase the perceived value of the rooms.
-For example, free shuttle to and from the airport, free pram hire, and free breakfast.
+A free shuttle to and from the airport, free pram hire, free breakfast, complimentary welcome drinks at the bar; when you frame these offerings as part of an exclusive VIP deal, you can increase the room rate by far more than the cost of providing these services.

 4. Improve online presence